shawnferry/HOL7712-gitbook/simple-node-classification.md

     }
 ```

-## Running the example code
+## Running the Example Code

-1. Copy the example manifest
+1. Copy the example manifest.
   `lab_copy e006_nodes`
-2. Apply the configuration on the master
+2. Apply the configuration on the master.
   `puppet agent -t`

-Now that our manifest has been split into classes and applied what has happened?
+Now that our manifest has been split into classes and applied, what has happened?
 What changed?
 If our refactored manifest is functionally identical to the previous manifests nothing has changed.

 1. Clearly that isn't the case as our publishers have changed: